 Education on Opioids for the Westchester County Population

 Health professionals and local law enforcement are working together to prevent and educate people on opioid abuse and overdose.
 Efforts are also being made to make Naloxone more available to the public, Naloxone is an opioid overdose reversal drug that is used to help reverse the deadly effects of an opioid overdose.

 STOP-DWI of Westchester County, NY

 STOP-DWI of Westchester County has many programs to prevent young people from drinking or using.
 They have the Prom Safety Initiative.
 The county puts more police patrols on duty on prom night, to inspect limousines and confiscate any alcohol that is found.
 The Office of Drug Abuse Prevention and STOP-DWI work together on many activities, such as funding programs for schools so that teens truly understand the dangers of drinking and police programs so that officers have the tools to recognize and catch those who drive while impaired.
 There is also the Westchester Y2Y program, which is composed of student leaders from schools around the county.
-They are there to create activities to promote a life that is free alcohol and/or drugs.
+They are there to create activities to promote a life that is free of alcohol and/or drugs.
 There are also programs to prevent DWI as a whole, no matter the age.
 They work with local police, schools, treatment centers, etc. to create programs that will bring down the rate of drug/alcohol-related traffic accidents that cause injuries and sometimes even death.

 Drug Abuse Prevention Council in Westchester County

-This council (DAPC) consists of three towns working together to establish programs that focus on the prevention and treatment of substance abuse.
-Regarding prevention, they wish to assess the needs of the community to make sure that all factors that need to be addressed are in fact addressed.
+This council (DAPC) consists of three towns working together to establish programs that focus on the prevention and treatment of substance use.
+Regarding prevention, they wish to assess the needs of the community to make sure that all factors that need to be addressed are addressed.
 It is always a good idea to involve the community and listen to their opinions, as they are the ones suffering from this epidemic.